hz-aroan/NetCoreTestProject/README.md

 * On the upper right corner there is an *Backoffice* menu where one can add new events and new products
 * note: when exception is thrown for some validation reason the default web exception page will displayd (it is not customized yet)
+* / for some reason must double click on the menu to get it work (I'm still thinking what the heck is going on) /
 * add some events and products
 * then go back to *Home* site (left upper menu)
 * select an event to attend (will create a basket)